rose-collectionservices/collection-services-manual/03-COLLECTION ANALYSIS/readme.md

 folders, paying particular attention to the activities the papers document, topics that they cover, and how they are currently organized.
 Note the current arrangement; are the papers arranged alphabetically, chronologically, or topically?
-This existing arrangement-- the original order of the collection-- will guide your final arrangement decisions.
+This existing arrangement--the original order of the collection--will guide your final arrangement decisions.
 At this point, the existing order (or apparent disorder) should not be altered.

 Keep track of the materials found in the boxes and make a rough outline of the contents of each box paying particular attention to and making note of the types of